nijelaggs/Fixing-error-code-0xcaa800000/README.md

 <h1>Fixing error code 0xcaa800000 & Other Microsoft Login Issues</h1>

 <h2>Description</h2>
-This PowerShell script is designed to delete a specific folder associated with a user profile in Windows, even if processes are locking the files within it.
-Here’s how it works:
+This PowerShell script is designed to delete a specific folder associated with a user profile in Windows. <br>

+<br>Even if processes are locking the files within it. <br>

+That folder is  'Microsoft.AAD.BrokerPlugin_cw5n1h2txyewy', when deleted it will disrupt/stop authentication services. <br>

+Prompting you reauthenticate solving the error code you were reciving. <br>

+Here’s how it works: <br>

 <h2>Languages and Utilities Used</h2>